Belaruskali sees no need in reunion with Uralkali for now

-SOLIGORSK, Belarus, May 22 (Reuters) - Belarussian potash monopoly Belaruskali said on Thursday there was no need for now to recreate an alliance with its former Russian partner, the world’s biggest potash producer Uralkali.
+SOLIGORSK, Belarus (Reuters) - Belarussian potash monopoly Belaruskali said on Thursday there was no need for now to recreate an alliance with its former Russian partner, the world’s biggest potash producer Uralkali.

 “Today there’s no need to create a common trader.
 If there are conditions for a reunion, why not?
 There are no such conditions right now,” Valery Kirienko, Belaruskali’s CEO, told a news conference in the Belarussian city of Soligorsk.